 Many times, it starts with pressure from a sponsor to deliver the project early.
 For sure, project managers have a responsibility to work with their sponsors to understand the requirements and to complete the projects within the sponsor-imposed deadlines.
 Rather than wasting our time complaining about the deadlines, how can we work with our sponsors and team members to find solutions to schedule issues?

-5 Causes of Schedule Risk
+5 Causes of Schedule Risks

-- Crashing the schedule.
 It's always been funny to me that the Project Management Body of Knowledge uses the word "crashing" as a schedule compression technique.
 The term makes me think of an uninvited guest crashing a party, but with schedule management, the individuals are actually invited.
 Project managers use crashing to shorten the schedule for the least incremental cost by adding resources, typically to the critical path.
 It can be great.
 Just be aware that crashing may increase your risk.
 Too many cooks in the kitchen spoil the broth.